Have you ever wondered about which months are considered Spring months in the USA? Then you are not alone!

 Spring is also a good time for stargazing.
 Clear skies, and it’s not too cold at night.

-White Sands in spring is like stepping into another world, but with good weather.
-Make sure to check out the close-by city of Alamogordo for more fun.
+White Sands in spring is like stepping into another world but with good weather.
+Make sure to check out the nearby city of Alamogordo for more fun.

 3. Chena Hot Springs, Alaska

-The Chena Hot Springs in Alaska are another great place to visit in the USA in the spring months.
+The Chena Hot Springs in Alaska is another great place to visit in the USA in the spring months.

 Among other things, you can still catch the Northern Lights in early spring.
 Imagine soaking in hot springs with that light show!